culanomeara/quizzical/README.md

 - Issue where question topic was not being passed to function correctly
 - Issue with changing topic and resetting all of the code to restart quiz.
 - Styling issues with certain areas where styling wasn't being applied inside.
+- Issue with safari and firefox browsers where outline border radius was not working.
+Changed setting to box-shadow and bug was fixed.
+[Browser bug](assets/images/outlinebug.png)

 ### Improvements
   - Very long code sections were removed or tidied up with more efficeient code structure or function such as: